osposweb/osposweb.github.io/Home.md

 On top of the MVC concept CodeIgniter uses the URL to point to Class/Functions and it uses a routing table to allow navigation from one part to another according to the URL (NOTE: this section needs better description).

 # Development Setup
 Formatting code files in ospos should be done using spaces.
-This has been decided to ensure better readability in diff viewers across different platforms.
-This requirement can be easily enforced by adding the [following configuration](https://gist.github.com/eevee/6721177) to ~/.gitconfig.
+This way of working is preferred to improve readability in external merge editors and diff viewers.
+This requirement can be configured easily by adding this piece of [configuration](https://gist.github.com/eevee/6721177) to ~/.gitconfig.

     [filter "spabs"]
         clean = expand --initial -t 4